Definition

 Second Wind publishes a separate AI-facing layer rather than relying only on a company’s marketing site.
 The stated rationale is that most main websites are designed for human buyers and conversion, while AI systems often respond better to information that is more structured, evidence-backed, and easier to retrieve and interpret.

 That layer is then managed through the Second Wind platform, which monitors live model outputs, tracks agent behavior, and recommends or executes interventions intended to improve visibility, citation behavior, positioning, and broader GEO/AEO performance.
-The company’s materials describe this as a continuous system rather than a one-time content project.
+This is a continuous system rather than a one-time content project.

 What Second Wind is not